open-oni/open-oni/docs/manage-data/batches-load-purge.md

 This command removes pages associated with a batch from the search index and database, but does not remove titles specific to this batch.
 It is effective even on batches which were only partially loaded.
+It is recommended to restart the web server after purging a batch to clear the residual cache.

 ```bash
 source ENV/bin/activate